jkwoods/FHE-DGHV/README.md

 https://eprint.iacr.org/2011/440.pdf <br />
 https://eprint.iacr.org/2009/616.pdf <br />

-And loosely on this code:
-https://github.com/coron/fhe <br />
+And loosely on this (non-batched) code: https://github.com/coron/fhe <br />

 Note!
 This was made for the purpose of fun/learning/proof of concept, and should NOT be used for any secure application.